 Find your current Configuration and click the corresponding Edit link.
 This may be located within the More Options Ellipses dropdown menu.

 Review the Kernel dropdown menu selection.

-- Latest 64 bit: Uses the latest 64-bit Linode kernel at the time the Linode boots/reboots.
-This was the default for most 64-bit distributions prior to August 2018.
+- Latest 64 bit and Latest 32 bit: Uses one of the latest 64-bit or 32-bit Linode kernels at the time the Linode boots/reboots, depending on which option you selected.
+Since new kernel releases are rolled out over a short time period, the actual kernel used by your system may be one or two releases behind.
+This setting was the default for most distributions prior to August 2018.

 - Direct Disk: Instead of a Linux Kernel, this uses the MBE (Master Boot Record) of the primary disk*.